 Stage 21 | Badia Prataglia – Santuario della Verna (13 miles)

-Most paths are well marked, but not all, so do download the plan from the official website or bring a detailed map with you.
+Most paths are well marked, but not all of them, so do download the map from the official website or bring a detailed map with you.
 A network of mountain refuges is maintained by the association that manages the route (details here).
 Of course, there are many towns and villages with hotels and restaurants along the way, so you should have plenty of choice of bed and board.

-If you want to make your journey “official”, don’t forget to ask for a Credenziale document before you leave Padua; then, once you reach La Verna, ask the friars to stamp it, and you will receive a well-deserved Assidua or certificate of completion.
+If you want to make your journey “official”, don’t forget to ask for a Pilgrim’s Credential before you leave Padua; then, once you reach La Verna, ask the friars to stamp it, and you will receive a well-deserved Assidua or certificate of completion.
 You’ll then be a proper pilgrim with full effect.

 The “Emilia Romagna Slow” column is produced as part of the Experiential Tourism Walk project with the Network of Operators and Paths participating in the circuit.